Darth-Apple/Profile-Visits/readme.txt

 	- Usergroup based permissions
 	- Ability to reset the counter and to purge visits
 	- Jquery popup featuring the latest profile visits
-	- Ability to hide invisible users from the profile visits log
+	- Honors invisible user permissions (e.g. only usergroups allowed to view invisible users will see invisible users in the visitor logs. )
 	- Ability to configure which usergroups are logged
 	- Ability to configure whether visits to users' own profiles are counted.